 - Rolled in a whole grain wrap with lettuces, pesto, feta cheese, and roasted veggies

 For a simple side addition to the pork and tomatoes, this Orzo Cacio e Pepe is so perfect with this recipe.
 You can have it ready in exactly the time that it takes to roast the pork and tomatoes in the oven.
-The creamy orzo has a wonderful texture to pair with the juicy pork and tomatoes – it will be a weeknight meal that tastes much fancier than it really is!
+These Roasted Potatoes would also make for a delicious side dish.

-- 1 tablespoon fresh thyme, roughly chopped (or 1 teaspoon dried)
+- 1 tablespoon fresh thyme, finely chopped (or 1 teaspoon dried)

-- 2 teaspoons fresh rosemary, roughly chopped (or ½ teaspoon dried)
+- 2 teaspoons fresh rosemary, finely chopped (or ½ teaspoon dried)

-- ¼ cup cooking sherry (or white wine)
+- ¼ cup cooking sherry (substitute with white wine)

 - ¼ cup olive oil, plus more for tomatoes